unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Torbjorn mentions that the person that saw the dragon said you should run when you first encounter it; the dragon is fast.
 He then tells us to speak with the other weaponsmiths.

+!!! info ""

 ### Undine Weapon Shop